BenTaylor25/BenTaylor25/README.md

 - 💪 I'm experienced with Python, and a bespoke language called Fuze4NS.
 - 👍 I have some exprience with C++.
 - 🌱 I’m currently learning Java for my course and C# for an extra-curricular scheme.
-- ⏰ I wish to tackle at least the basics of JS/TS, and C later this year, Rust in 2023, and Go in 2024.
+- ⏰ I wish to tackle at least the basics of JS/TS, C later this year, and Rust and Go in 2023.
 - 🤝 LinkedIn: https://www.linkedin.com/in/ben-taylor-oxford/
 - 📽️ YouTube: https://www.youtube.com/channel/UCL8O61iBtOvLtsEMXS-1aJQ
 - 📁 GitHub Portfolio: https://github.com/stars/BenTaylor25/lists/portfolio